Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 <p></p>
 <H3>A Bob's Life Challenges</H3>
 <p></p>
-These challenges will use the file bob.vmem
+This series of challenges is from the 2020 Cyber Skills Challenge, these challenges will use the file bob.vmem
 <p></p>
 <details>
     <summary>A Bob's Life 1</summary>